tschinz/znotes/docs/multimedia/writing/md/mkdocs/cheatsheet.md

 In this page you will get a quick overview about the most used syntax.

 ## Metadata
-File metadata is writen in `YAML`at the beginning of every document`
+File metadata is writen in `YAML`at the beginning of every document.

+Default (optional) metadata
 ```md
 ---
 title: My Document